 Don’t forget, you can also relax on a gentle boat ride around Tom Sawyer’s Island with the Sailing Ship Columbia or Mark Twain Riverboat.
 One of the boats has a canon blast which may startle some kids.
 It happens just past the area where the canoes are stationed.
 There are shaded sections as well if you need to get out of the heat.

-When it’s hot in Los Angeles, you can expect it to be even hotter at Disneyland.
+When it’s hot in Los Angeles, you can expect it to be even hotter at the Disneyland resorts.
 Unfortunately there are not many water opportunities here so you must find other ways to beat the heat during the summer.
 Some of our favorite ways to get out of the sun are below.

 - Mickey’s Magical Map Show (see description above)